corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/wire-format.md

 )
 ```

-and here is an ad-hoc textual representation of what it turns into on the wire (this format is not stable or meaningful):
+Here is an ad-hoc textual representation of what it turns into on the wire (this format is not stable or meaningful):

 ```kotlin
 envelope [